bdnorris/DES-340/resources/codecademy.md

 February 27 &ndash; March 18
 [Learn Responsive Design](https://www.codecademy.com/learn/learn-responsive-design)

-March 11 &ndash; March 27
+March 18 &ndash; April 8
 [Deploy a Website](https://www.codecademy.com/learn/deploy-a-website)

 **Feel free to work ahead.** If you miss a due-date, you will lose a point every class period until that course is completed.